adrianshep/price-parser/README.md

 Upon launching the site, click to sign-up and follow instructions for entering an email address and password to create a user.
 Seed data will be assigned to you as the first user.

 Technologies Used:
-- Devise for authenticating users
+- Devise for authorizing users and authenticating actions
 - Ruby on Rails

 Unsolved Problems: